muratk5n/thirdwave/en/index.md

 ---

-Macron: "[04/13] Europe cannot blindly follow the United States’ lead and should avoid “getting dragged into crises that are not our own."
+Macron: "[04/13] Europe cannot blindly follow the United States’ lead and should avoid getting dragged into crises that are not our own."

 ---